FrauBSD/mping/README.md

 Quickly get status on one or more hosts using ping.
 Automatically takes advantage of multiple CPUs and will ping multiple hosts in parallel.

-Watch changes in ping status with "-d" for differential mode to alert you when changes take place.
+Watch changes in ping status with `-d` for differential mode to alert you when changes take place.

-Use shell expansion features such as 192.168.0.{1..254} to quickly scan for unused IP addresses (if applicable).
+Use shell expansion features such as `192.168.0.{1..254}` to quickly scan for unused IP addresses (if applicable).

 ## Foreword